MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-security.md

 | 4 | Containers communicate with each other over an overlay network.
 Admins can configure Calico policies to define networking isolation rules between containers.
 [Calico](./calico-networking-policy.md) supports both Windows and Linux containers and is an open-source product that is supported as-is.   |
  5 | Communication between built-in Kubernetes components of AKS on Azure Stack HCI, including communication between the API server and the container host, is encrypted via certificates.
 AKS on Azure Stack HCI offers an out-of-the-box certificate provisioning, renewal, and revocation for built-in certificates.    |
  6 | Communication with the API server from Windows client machines is secured using AD credentials for users.  |
- 7 | For every release, Microsoft provides the VHDs for AKS VMs on Azure Stack HCI and applies the appropriate security patches when needed.<!--Illustration is specific to AKS on Azure Stack HCI.-->  |
+ 7 | For every release, Microsoft provides the VHDs for AKS VMs on Azure Stack HCI and applies the appropriate security patches when needed.  |

 ## Application security
 The table below describes the different application security options available in AKS hybrid.